-And it was swiped directly from a customer testimonial: Worried if what you’re Swiping might be considered steeling, then check out this Video to clear up any confusion.
+And it was swiped directly from a customer testimonial: Worried if what you’re Swiping might be considered stealing, then check out this Video to clear up any confusion.

 Michael wasn’t trying to sell.
 He wasn’t using fancy tactics to convince you to do something that would benefit him.
 He was simply remembering why he bought.
 His goal wasn’t to be “clever” and “persuasive”.
 He simply recalled his experience – and that’s why it’s so effective.

-You can get these kinds of results in your email copywriting by following these two steps.
+You can get these kinds of results in your email copy by following these two steps.

-Step 1: Instead of starting with a blank page, start with this
+Step 1: Instead of starting with a blank page in your email copy, start with this

 Meet “review mining.”
 This quick-n-dirty research technique is perfect for when you’re short on time or when you need to supplement the data you’ve already got.